Applicants must have a medical degree prior to the residency program start date from one of the following:

 - Curriculum vitae

-- USMLE Transcript: A passing score on USMLE Step I and Step II (Clinical Knowledge and Clinical Skills) is required for all trainees prior to beginning a UCSF GME program.
-To meet this requirement, applicants should have passed USMLE Step II (CK and CS) prior to placement on UCSF rank order lists (exceptions will be made due to COVID-19 testing constraints).
-In selected cases, with the approval of the program director and the Office of Graduate Medical Education, applicants may be placed on UCSF rank order lists without the USMLE Step II (CK and CS) score.
+- USMLE Transcript: A passing score on USMLE Step I and Step II is required for all trainees prior to beginning a UCSF GME program.
+To meet this requirement, applicants should have passed USMLE Step II prior to placement on UCSF rank order lists.
+In selected cases, with the approval of the program director and the Office of Graduate Medical Education, applicants may be placed on UCSF rank order lists without the USMLE Step II score.

 - Three letters of recommendation.
 At least one letter needs to be from a faculty psychiatrist who can comment directly on your clinical performance in psychiatry (a departmental letter from your home psychiatry department is not expected; letters from individual faculty members are preferred.)
 Of the remaining letters, at least one needs to be from a non-psychiatrist commenting directly on your clinical work in a different specialty such as pediatrics, OB/GYN, medicine, etc.